 What Starbucks does well

-Starbucks does an amazing job of casting for this campaign, with a extremely diverse range of young, hip, eclectic, honestly beautiful people.
+Starbucks does an amazing job of casting for this campaign, with an extremely diverse range of young, hip, and eclectic people.
 The video associates the Starbucks brand with the image of these people as well as their experiences.
-Beauty, pops of color, and the emotional topic of what “good” feels like, sets up the tangible “Starbucks Vibe” of the video.
-In this environment, Starbucks explores these feeling of happiness and bliss to suggest to the audience that taking a break with their Teavanna tea can help you feel those very same emotions.
+Beauty, pops of color, and the emotional focus of what “good” feels like, sets up the memorable “Starbucks Vibe” of the video.
+In this environment, Starbucks explores the feelings of happiness and bliss to suggest to the audience that taking a break with their Teavana tea can help you feel those very same emotions.
 Even with the only mention of the tea in the last ten seconds of the videos, the casting strategy and the honest interview feel certainly keeps with the theme of promoting a feeling, instead of the product.

 This series showcases the people who do not sit by the wayside: when things go wrong.
 In fact, they do the opposite: they stand up for what’s right.
 This emphasis on people doing good in this world paired with the Starbucks brand through video is extremely well done.
 It showcases that the Starbucks marketing team is using video marketing to its full potential.
 It’s hard to fabricate authenticity, and sharing the stories of these real people is far more powerful than a contrived storyline.
 Starbucks uses these deep rooted emotions, subtly joining those feelings of pride and accomplishment to the Starbucks brand.
 This strong, emotional connection with what their customer cares about solidifies the brand experience, and Starbucks takes full advantage of what they have created.